 Following the completion of the Parish Plan (published 2006) I chaired a working party which eventually completed a Village Design Statement in 2011.

 Currently I am a member of a team of residents and councillors who are working towards a Neighbourhood Plan for Odd Rode.

 An analysis of the residents' survey is included in the website.

 Through my membership of the Odd Rode Parish Council and as a long standing member (since 1975) of the Liberal Democrats and its predecessor the Liberal Party I have maintained an interest in political issues as an observer as well as a participants.

 A personal account of the ‘Brexit’-phenomenon is included in the website.

 I do believe in the benefits of greater cooperation within Europe at all levels, but I have never been a great believer in the EU project.
 However, at the same time I do also believe that after more than 40 years as a member of the EEC, now the EU, it was a great mistake to leave the union.
 The referendum was the worst possible shambolic and confused political act with perceived and disregarded unintended consequences.
 It was possible as the UK's unwritten constitution have no rules for holding a referendum, who can call a referendum about what and when.

-I was formally diagnosed with Parkinson's Disease in June 2008, but the symptoms probably began to emerge in the autumn of 2006.
-I have since become a member of Parkinson's UK and is taking an active interest in their research activities.
+I was formally diagnosed with Parkinson’s Disease in June 2008, but the symptoms probably began to emerge in the autumn of 2006.
+I have since become a member of Parkinson’s UK and is taking an active interest in their research activities.
 I am also an active supporter of the American ‘Michael J. Fox Foundation’ and take part in their activities where possible.